 \paragraph*{Normalization of local factors}

 It is convenient for a discussion of general properties to normalize the local factors $\cK(m)$ and the boundary term $\cB$ in eq.~\eqref{eq:LC4} such that the partition function equals one,

 For positive weights the weight distribution coincides with the probability distribution in this case.
 The normalization \eqref{eq:CWF2} can be achieved by multiplying first each local factor $\cK(m)$ by a constant factor.
 We will discuss a suitable normalization of $\cK(m)$ in sect.~\ref{sec:step_evolution_operator}.
 For a given normalization of $\cK(m)$, the boundary term $\cB$ can be multiplied by a constant factor in order to realize eq.~\eqref{eq:CWF2}.
 For simple systems these normalization operations can be done explicitly.
 If this is no longer possible for more complex systems, the existence of such operations is still useful for the conceptual discussion.
-In practice, one has then to multiply the definition of the classical wave functions and other objects discussed in the following by appropriate powers of $Z$ or similar partial normalization factors.
+If $Z=1$ cannot be realized explicitly, one has to multiply the definition of the classical wave functions and other objects discussed in the following by appropriate powers of $Z$ or similar partial normalization factors.
 In the following we assume $Z=1$ if not indicated differently.

 \paragraph*{Classical wave functions}